How To Stand Out At A New Job (And Fit In Too)

 Next, have a career conversation with your boss.
 This lets him or her know you're serious about and committed to growing your career.
 When you first start working at your new company, you may not know enough (yet) to speak specifically about the career paths available there.
 However, take time to have a conversation with your manager about your aspirations.

 Share information about your desires to advance and grow as well as specific information about your strengths and the areas you'd like to develop.
 Ask your manager for input on your career plan and then use it as a living, active document.

-Finally, it always helps to have a 30-60-90 day plan as you start a new job.
-Document the details of what you want to accomplish in your first three months (for example, the specific people you want to meet with, the tasks you want to accomplish, etc.) It also helps to share this plan with your manager so you can get some input.
+Finally, it always helps to have a 30-60-90 day plan when you start a new job.
+Document the details of what you want to accomplish in your first three months.
+(For example, the specific people you want to meet with, the tasks you want to accomplish, etc.) It also helps to share this plan with your manager so you can get some input.

 - 5 Simple Things You Can Do To Boost Your Career - Work It Daily ... ›